Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/react-native/index.md

 This is the official documentation for the Amplitude Analytics React Native SDK.

-!!!attention "Legacy SDK"
+!!!deprecated "Legacy SDK"
-    This SDK is legacy and only continue to receive bug fixes until deprecated.
-A new [Analytics SDK for React Native](../../sdks/typescript-react-native/) available in Beta.
+    This is a legacy SDK and will only receive bug fixes until deprecation.
+A new [Analytics SDK for React Native](/data/sdks/typescript-react-native/) available in Beta.
 The new SDK offers an improved code architecture which supports plugins and React Native Web.

     The Beta SDK doesn't yet support the [Ampli Wrapper](/data/ampli/sdk/).
 If you use Ampli please continue to use the non-Beta SDK at this time.